software-development-project-1/project-template/documentation/retrospectives/sprint-1.md

 - Not familiar with error handling and validation.
 - Difficult to avoid merge conflicts.
 - Lack of time due to a high workload.
+- It is not clear how to organize simultaneous work on writing code.
+  It is always necessary to wait until one has finished his part before the other can begin his.

 ## Actions